Mercedes-Benz W126: Second Series (1986–1991)

-The most powerful engine ever fitted to W126 S-Class was 5.5-litre V8, putting out 221 kW (300 PS, 296 bhp).
-This engine, classified as ECE-Variante (German name), has higher compression ratio of 10:5 and cannot be retrofitted with catalysator at later date.
-In September 1986, the ECE-Variante was superseded by RÜF-Variante, which retains the same horsepower figure without catalysator and lower figure if retrofitted with catalysator at later date.
+The most powerful engine ever fitted to the W126 S-Class was a 5.5-litre V8, putting out 221 kW (300 PS, 296 bhp).
+This engine, classified as ECE-Variante (German name), has a higher compression ratio of 10:1 and cannot be retrofitted with a catalysator at a later date.
+In September 1986, the ECE-Variante was superseded by the RÜF-Variante, which retains the same horsepower figure without catalysator and lower figure if retrofitted with a catalysator at a later date.
 In 1990, the power of the 560 SEL was reduced to 200 kW.

-For the US and Canadian markets, a new 3.0-litre six-cylinder inline OM603 diesel engine was introduced, replacing five-cylinder engine with same displacement.
-It was a first six-cylinder passenger diesel engine by Mercedes-Benz.
-This new engine was available in long wheelbase version only, 300 SDL, for the first time.
-For California, the diesel engines were fitted with diesel particulate filter, a world's first for the passenger car.
-The new engine had an ill-gotten reputation for higher percentage of aluminium cylinder head failure due to poor placement of diesel particulate filter and due to the erosion of head gasket, allowing cooling fluid to seep in the cylinders.
+For the US and Canadian markets, a new 3-litre six-cylinder inline OM603 diesel engine was introduced, replacing the five-cylinder engine with the same displacement.
+It was the first six-cylinder passenger diesel engine by Mercedes-Benz.
+This new engine was available in the long wheelbase version only, 300 SDL, for the first time.
+For California, the diesel engines were fitted with a diesel particulate filter, a world's first for a passenger car.
+The new engine had an ill-gotten reputation for higher percentage of aluminium cylinder head failure due to poor placement of the diesel particulate filter and due to the erosion of the head gasket, allowing cooling fluid to seep into the cylinders.
 However, they failed to perform as designed and were removed from the engines.
 For 1988, the engine was revised to correct the issues and move the particulate filter further away from the engine.

 In 1990, the same engine was bored out to 3.5 litres as to compensate for reduced performance due to stricter emission regulations.
-The bored out 3.5-litre version did not have any of aforementioned issues other than some units experiencing the unexplained erosion of head gasket.
-The 3.5-litre version was available in both standard and long wheelbases (350 SD and 350 SDL).
+The bored out 3.5-litre version did not have any of the aforementioned problems but did suffer its own issues.
+Due to the nature of the displacement increase the wider pistons were known to rock in their bore, eroding the piston rings, causing the cylinders to oval, and potentially leading to bent connecting rods.
+Mercedes-Benz addressed the issue as being caused by inadequate Cetane ratings in North American fuel.
+Later versions of the bored OM603 were updated with stronger connecting rods.
+The 3.5-litre version was available in both standard and long wheelbases (350 SD and 350 SDL) for the first time in the S-Class.